syl1m/TicTacToe/README.md

 # TicTacToe

-A browser Tic Tac Toe game from The Odin Project
+A browser Tic Tac Toe game from The Odin Project.